libermanofri/jenkins-docker-ec2-cicd/README.md

-# Jenkins & Containers Project
+# Jenkins CI/CD Pipeline for Dockerized Applications on AWS EC2

 A DevOps project for containerizing a Python Flask application and a static website using Docker Compose, with a fully automated CI/CD pipeline using Jenkins.